kelsvilla/LegoMindstormsVSExtension/README.md

 See the Visual Studio Code [getting started](https://code.visualstudio.com/api/get-started/your-first-extension) API page if you need more help.

-# Setting Up Line Highlighter
+# First Time Setting Up the Line Highlighter Feature
-Before running Mind Reader for the first time it is recommended to add the following code block to your settings.json
+Before running Mind Reader for the first time it is recommended to add the following code block to your `settings.json` file

 ### Opening Settings.json
 1. Launch VS Code